shadowlack/shadowlack-core-book/culture/daily-life.md

 ## War

-The citizens of Ramath-lehi are in an ongoing war with the Rapine race, however many of the commoners are blissfully unaware and (so far) unaffected by it.
+The citizens of Ramath-lehi are in an ongoing war with the [Rapine](/species/rapine) species, however many of the commoners are blissfully unaware and (so far) unaffected by it.

 The Tguka and Nujemat divisions of the military are the most involved in the war and countless soldiers have lost their lives over hundreds of years.
 A surge of deaths due to Rapine occurs  approximately every 6 to 8 years.
 Unbeknownst to citizens, the warring has been moving closer and closer to their home solar system.
 Many in the Tguka division are tasked with defending and preventing the borders from shrinking further.